 Hospital insurance benefit payments will increase for many years not only in terms of dollars, but also as a percentage of taxable payroll.
-Estimates covering a 25-year future period are needed, therefore, to indicate the extent to which the cost will increase and to indicate whether the scheduled tax rates are adequate to maintain the system, on an actuarially-sound basis over this period.
+Estimates covering a 25-year future period are needed, therefore, to indicate the extent to which the cost will increase and to indicate whether the scheduled tax rates and taxable earnings base are adequate to maintain the system on an actuarially-sound basis over this period (after also taking into account, interest earnings on the trust fund).